Stocks climb as S&P 500 closes in on 10th winning week in 11

-NEW YORK (AP) — U.S. stock indexes pushed higher again in early trading on Friday, and the S&P 500 was on track to close out its 10th winning week in the last 11.
+NEW YORK (AP) — U.S. stock indexes pushed higher again on Friday, and the S&P 500 was on track to close out its 10th winning week in the last 11.

 Trading could be lumpy Friday, with contracts set to expire for futures and options on indexes and stocks in what’s known as a “quadruple witching day.”
 But momentum for stocks has been clearly upward for months, and the market is heading into what’s historically been a seasonally good period.

 Rising optimism around a “Phase 1” trade deal announced a week ago between the United States and China has helped push stock indexes to records.
 Fears about a possible recession have also faded since the summer after the Federal Reserve cut interest rates three times, and the central bank appears set to keep them low for a long time.

-U.S. households continue to spend amid a healthy job market, which is helping to make up for weaker spending by businesses, and the economy grew at a moderate annual rate of 2.1% in the third quarter.
+More data arrived on Friday showing U.S. households continue to spend amid a healthy job market.
+That is making up for hesitance by businesses to spend, and it’s helping to keep the economy growing at a moderate pace.

 The S&P 500 is on pace for its best week in more than three months.
-Treasury yields climbed, while crude oil and gold prices held steady.
+Treasury yields edged higher, while crude oil and gold prices dipped.

-KEEPING SCORE: The S&P 500 was up 0.4% as of 9:45 a.m.
+KEEPING SCORE: The S&P 500 was up 0.5% as of 11 a.m.
 Eastern time, and the gains were broad.
-Roughly four stocks rose for every one that fell in the index.
+Roughly two stocks rose for every one that fell on the New York Stock Exchange.

 SANTA CALLING: Stocks have traditionally climbed in the last five days of each calendar year, plus the first two of the new year.
 It’s happened often enough that traders call it the “Santa rally”, and it’s brought an average gain of 1.3% for the S&P 500 since 1969, according to the Stock Trader’s Almanac.